Earn Your GED

 Can I take GED preparatory classes?

-Adult Literacy Action (ALA) holds free classes in several locations, including CCBC.
-Call 724-773-7810 to make an appointment or for further information.
+Pittsburgh Literacy holds free classes in several locations throughout Beaver County.
+Call 724-773-7810 to make an appointment, or for further information.
+Under the What is the minimum passing score.

 What is the minimum passing score?

-PA requires a passing score of 2250 total points on all five GED tests.
-Each individual test score can be no lower than 410 points.
+PA requires a passing score of 540 total points on all four GED tests.
+Each individual test score can be no lower than 145 points.

 Is retesting allowed?

-You may retest up to three times per year.
-Applicants are encouraged to attend GED preparation classes before retesting.
+Yes.
+Applicants are encouraged to attend GED preparatory classes before retesting.

 How do I get a diploma?